EdbMails EDB Recovery and Migration software

 Step 3: Select the mailboxes to export EDB to PST

-• After the recovery process is complete, you can effortlessly preview all your mail items, such as emails, contacts, folders, notes, tasks, and calendars, directly in the application's preview pane.
+• After the recovery process is complete, you can preview all your mail items, such as emails, contacts, folders, notes, tasks, and calendars, directly in the application's preview pane.

 • Select the desired EDB public folders for migration and click the 'Next' button to continue.